Aerospace Manufacturing Flies High in Mexico

 Mexico’s aerospace industry employs 54,000 people directly within the top 5 aerospace states.
 During the 2016-2017 academic cycle, 96,467 students graduated with technical and university degrees in engineering, manufacturing, and construction.
 The Mexican government has also dedicated resources, established policies, and sponsored education for development and training specifically in aerospace parts manufacturing.

-Expert Engine Component Manufacturing
+Aero Engine Component Manufacturing in Mexico

 In the Mexican aerospace manufacturing industry, engine component manufacturing represents one of the more prevalent aerospace operations in Mexico.
 This activity requires precision machining, casting, and forging.
 The aerospace industry also produces parts for electrical systems such as harnesses, wiring, cables, and connectors are also commonly manufactured in facilities using composite materials.